 "Who are you?"
 I said.
 I didn't mean it to be rude.
-I just meant, I don't know anything about him except that he understands math and hangs out in the library.
-And probably that he doesn't live anyplace that has a washing machine.
+I just meant, I don't know anything about him except he understands math and hangs out in the library.
+And probably he doesn't live anyplace that has a washing machine.

 "I'm nobody," he said.
 "I'll see you around," and he walked away.

 I thought about going after him, but Betty opened the door, waving her cell phone, and called to me: "Do you want onions on your pizza?"
 Okay.
 I didn't want them to see him.
 I wanted to be that high school girl on a sleepover with my friends.

 I went inside and Betty, Midge, and I set up a card table in Midge's basement, for the pizza and to use afterwards for the makeovers, and we put sheets and blankets on the floor to sleep on.
 Her basement is nicer than the "good" parts of my house; it's got finished wood walls and thick carpets, a cute little kitchen and a bathroom, plus plasma TV and all sorts of computer equipment she told me belongs to her brother.
 We talked about high school things—homework, how much everyone hates the gym teacher, Ms. Leakey (well, I don't hate her, but I pretended to, and she does have a funny name), and so on.
 Even after Veronica got there (driven by her dad's chauffeur, natch) it was OK—the pizza came, and afterwards we ate my brownies, which were terrific and put everyone in a good mood toward me.